-- Hold a terminal degree appropriate to the program under review. - Have a record of outstanding scholarship and/or professional experience appropriate to the program under review. - Is recognized as an active member of scholarly and/or professional societies appropriate to the program under review. - Is currently employed in a recognized university or education-related organization outside the State of Tennessee. - Has current or prior experience as the level of Department Chair or higher at a peer or aspirational peer institution to UTC. - Has prior experience relevant to the accreditation and/or a program review process. - Has no conflicts of interest (e.g., former employee, relative of current faculty member, etc.) related to the program under review.
+- Hold a terminal degree appropriate to the program under review. - Have a record of outstanding scholarship and/or professional experience appropriate to the program under review. - Is recognized as an active member of scholarly and/or professional societies appropriate to the program under review. - Is currently employed in a recognized university or education-related organization outside the State of Tennessee. - Has current or prior experience as the level of Department Chair or higher at a peer or aspirational peer institution to UTC and is employed at the level of full professor. - Has prior experience relevant to the accreditation and/or a program review process. - Has no conflicts of interest (e.g., former employee, relative of current faculty member, etc.) related to the program under review.

-Reimbursable Costs for Site Visit
+Reimbursable Costs for Virtual Visit

 Your department is responsible for processing/handling all program review related expenses, including payment to the external reviewer for the honorarium and travel expenses.
-All state travel rates must be utilized for external reviewer travel.
-Following the site visit, OPEIR will facilitate a budget transfer to your department for up to \$2,200 to help you pay for program review expenses.
+Following the virtual visit, OAA will facilitate a budget transfer to your department for up to \$1,000 to help you pay for program review expenses.

-Once the program review is complete, complete a transfer voucher that outlines all reimbursable expenses (see below).
-Send the transfer voucher to the Director of Assessment (OPEIR) and attach copies of receipts for all expenses for which you are requesting reimbursement.
+Once the program review is complete, complete a transfer voucher for the honorarium and send it to the Director of Assessment (OAA).

-Below is an approximate breakdown of how you will likely spend these program review funds.
-If you have special circumstances and need additional funds (e.g., your reviewer is staying longer than two days), please let OPEIR know before you confirm the visit.
-Otherwise, any funds expended in excess of the \$2,200 transferred will be the responsibility of your department.
-If you wish to pay your reviewer more than the suggested honorarium and it will take you above the \$2,200 authorized amount, your department will be responsible for the additional amount.
+If you have special circumstances and need additional funds, please let OAA know before you confirm the visit.
+Otherwise, any funds expended in excess of the \$1,000 will be the responsibility of your department.
+If you wish to pay your reviewer more than the suggested honorarium and it will take you above the \$1,000 authorized amount, your department will be responsible for the additional amount.